CCExtractor/sample-platform/install/installation.md

         - Source Filter: IPv4 ranges
         - Source IPv4 ranges: 0.0.0.0/0
         - Protocols and ports -> Specified protocols and ports -> TCP -> Port: 443  (Nginx server is configured on this port)
-    - Now click on create
+    - Now click on "Save"
     - Now create another firewall rule for HTTP as "default-allow-http" with the following changes in the above configuration:
         - Target type: Specified target tags -> Target Tags: "http-server"
         - Protocols and ports -> Specified protocols and ports -> TCP -> Port: 80